Open-Machine/Circuits/README.md

 3. Open Main file on the left side of Logisim

 ### II.
 Program the circuit
-1. Run the circuit.
-Follow [these](#) steps
+1. Right-click on the RAM component and select ```Edit Contents```
-2. Paste the executable code into the beginning of the RAM.
-You may want to change some values of the memory as if you were initializing variables.
+2. Paste the machine code you wrote at the beginning of the RAM
+3. You may want to change some values of the memory as if you were initializing variables

 ### III.
 Run the circuit
 3. Run the Program by navigating the menu: *```Simulate -> Enable 'Ticks Enabled'```*